 Physical Intelligence is privately held

 Physical Intelligence has no public shares and has not disclosed any IPO plans.
-Ownership is distributed among the five co-founders, employees, and a growing list of institutional and strategic investors.
+Ownership is distributed among the seven co-founders, employees, and a growing list of institutional and strategic investors.
 Exact ownership percentages have not been publicly disclosed.

 Founder equity

-Each of the five co-founders holds an equity stake of undisclosed size.
+Each of the seven co-founders holds an equity stake of undisclosed size.
 Because the company has raised significant capital across multiple rounds at rapidly escalating valuations, those stakes have been subject to ongoing dilution.
 The founding team retains operational control as the company's senior leadership, though no specific governance arrangements, such as dual-class shares or founder-protective voting provisions, have been publicly reported.

 Karol Hausman as CEO is the primary decision-maker and public face of the company.
 Sergey Levine and Chelsea Finn are both active academic researchers who hold joint appointments at UC Berkeley and Stanford respectively.
 Their dual roles as co-founders and university faculty mean the company maintains deep ties to frontier robotics research outside of its own labs.